I Interview Myself: Fiction, Reality, and Deep Deep Background

 JV: All the President’s Men?

 JV: No, compulsively.
 But Watergate was the first formative political experience for me.
 I remember quite well that long summer when the hearings dragged on; everybody was talking about it, opining on it.
 Pro and con.
-The full range of Nixonian corruption has laid heavily on my mind ever since.
+The full range of Nixonian corruption has lain heavily on my mind ever since.
 So I had a natural connection to the book.
 Plus, it reads like a thriller.

 JV: Any other books from your deep past?